 North Carolina has many North Carolina is drained by many rivers.
 Neuse River, Yadkin River and Roanoke River are a few of the notable rivers in the state.
 The Neuse is the longest river contained entirely within the state.
 The state has many Whitewater Paddling Rivers.
 A popular activity is River Tubing.

 North Carolina has a variety of TRAILS including Horse Trails.
 The Big Bradley Falls Trail is considered one of the best trails in the state.
 Part of the Appalachian National Scenic Trail goes through the state.
 North Carolina participates in National Trails Day.
 The state has several scenic byways.
-The Histori Albemarle Tour follows several U.S. and State highwayes in the seventeen county region, identifying historic sites and towns.
+The Outer Banks of the National Scenic Byway traces the easternmost parts of North Carolina and is one of the best road trips in the state.
+The Historic Albemarle Tour follows several U.S. and State highways in the 17 county region, identifying historic sites and towns.
 The state has Roadside Attractions.

 North Carolina has all forms of TRANSPORTATION.
 The Department of Transportation is responsible for building, maintaining, and operating road, bridges, and tunnels in the state and has an adopt-a highway program.
 The state has the largest state-maintained highway system in the country – 77,400 miles of roads.
 A variety of Special License Plates are available.
 The Federal Highway Administration provides information about traffic and road closures in the state.
 The Transportation Museum has a variety of exhibits.
 The busy waterways in the state have a commercial ferry system, two major international ports, and a commercial fishing fleet of over 9000 vessels.